Skip to main content

 Can I ask the employee to take US holidays off?

-How much leave do I need to offer employees?
+How much leave should I offer employees?

 You must offer at least the minimum amount of paid leave (including vacation, sick leave, maternity/paternity/parental leave, etc.) that is required by law in the country where the employee is located.
 You can certainly offer more days off if you would like, which can make your benefits package more attractive to job candidates.